 **Only applies to Contacts.
 For Leads, you will need to create this custom field in Salesforce.

-You need to create the fields in Salesforce exactly as shown below in the column "Salesforce Fields".
+If you want to receive data for the below fields, then you'll need to create them in Salesforce exactly as shown in the column "Salesforce Fields".

 Correctly answered questions

 Calculators by ID (eg. ca_xxxxxxx)**

 *This is the result of the first calculator in the project, if there's only one calculator you can use this field.

 **If you have multiple calculators in your project you can specify them by ID.

 Data From Question Elements

 Any other collected data fields (eg. from multiple choice elements, free text inputs, sliders, opt-in checkboxes, etc,) can be mapped through "custom field mapping".